ruitaiS/capstone-1/README.md

 where $`m = |\{u\in \mathcal{D}\}|`$, $`n = |\{i\in \mathcal{D}\}|`$, and each entry $`{r'}{_u}{_i} = {r}{_u}{_i} - (\mu+{b}_{i_{reg}}+{b}_{u_{reg}}+{b}_{g_{reg}})`$

+These residuals represent the discrepancy between the predicted and observed values which the biasing effects did not account for.
+Several methods were attempted on the residuals matrix to further reduce the RMSE - unfortunately none of them were successful in reducing the RMSE.

 * Residuals Matrix
 * SGD on Residuals